Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 “...What.” the man’s finger thumped and nudged at the tablet as he tried a few commands.
 The Entity recalled an emote from Facebook and animated it, waggling a white finger at him.

-“What the----hell.”
+“What the - -hell.”
 The man fingered his radio and spoke in a low whisper.
 “Coombes, Hoeff.”

 *”Send it.”*